Your Checklist to Build a Modern and Affordable House Design

 3. Evaluate Your Building Materials.

 Sure, top-of-the-line everything looks great -- but it generally blows your budget.
 While often there is little flexibility in terms of lumber options (but be sure to get competitive bids), evaluate your other building material choices—stone versus concrete versus granite, for example.
-Often you can find similar building materials that deliver a very similar look for 20–50% less.
+You can often find similar building materials that deliver a similar look for 20–50% less.
 Discuss this further with your contractor.

 Finding Modern Style House Plans